pete-rodrigue/r-pi-pico-w-weather-app/README.md

 ## Overview

-Here's an image of the whole janky set up:
+Here's an image of the whole janky set up; ignore some of the wires, which are unnecessary (see the diagram below for help with wiring).
 ![IMG-4656](https://user-images.githubusercontent.com/8962291/228928943-8d0b49ad-118f-47eb-937f-2a59014b24fb.JPG)

 The PIR sensor is in the toilet paper tube to narrow its field of vision.
 Otherwise, it'll get tripped if you come anywhere near it.
 The sensor also has a couple knobs on its underside that let you dial-in how far it "sees" and how frequently it scans for movement.
 The audio jack situation is basically just taped together.
 You just want to be sure that the negative lead is wired to ground on the pico.